sogaiu/review-janet/README.md

 ## Invocation Examples

-Check for parameter names shadowing built-in names.
+### Check for parameter names shadowing built-in names

 Suppose there is a file named `sample.janet` with content: